pedromst2000/tkinter-photo-manager-40210465/README.md

 - [Dependencies](#dependencies-📦)

 ### About PhotoShow 💡

 PhotoShow is a user-friendly desktop application developed with Tkinter, designed to simplify and enhance your photo management experience.
 This lightweight yet powerful app allows you to organize, view, and cherish your memories right from your desktop.

 ### Key Features 🔑

 `User-Friendly Interface`: Enjoy a clean and intuitive Tkinter interface, making navigation and photo management a breeze.

-`Album Creation`: Easily organize your photos into personalized albums, keeping your memories neatly sorted.
+`Album Creation`: Easily organize your photos into personalized albuns, keeping your memories neatly sorted.

 `Themed Collections`: Discover themed collections such as Travel Adventures, Nature, Sports, and Art, intelligently categorized for a more enjoyable browsing experience.